 There can be initial surveying and planning costs associated with securing a conservation easement for a property.
 However, the landowner and his or her heirs may be eligible for significant tax advantages associated with conservation easements.
-The IRS provides conservation easement audit technique guide, where tax issues are discussed.
-All conservation easements do not qualify for an income tax deduction.
-To qualify as a charitable contribution, conservation easement donations must be perpetual, be donated to a qualified organization, and meet one of the "conservation purposes" test of the Internal Revenue Code.
+Not all conservation easements qualify for an income tax deduction.
+To qualify as a charitable contribution, conservation easement donations must be perpetual, be donated to a qualified organization, and meet one of the "conservation purposes" of the Internal Revenue Code.
 IRS Code Section 170(h) defines general "conservation purposes."
-IRS Form 8283 reports noncash charitable contributions.
+IRS Form 8283 can be used to report noncash charitable contributions.
 Donors must attach a copy of the conservation easement deed or provide a detailed description of the terms of the easement.